Purgatorio: First terrace (Pride)

 After his conversations with the proud, Dante notes further sculptures on the pavement below, this time illustrating pride itself.
-The sculptures show Satan (Lucifer), the building of the Tower of Babel, King Saul, Niobe, Arachne, King Rehoboam, and others.
+The sculptures show Satan (Lucifer), the building of the Tower of Babel, King Saul, Niobe, Arachne, and King Rehoboam, amongst others.

 The poets reach the stairway to the second terrace at noon.
 As they ascend, the Angel of Humility salutes them and brushes Dante's forehead with his wings, erasing the letter "P" (peccatum) corresponding to the sin of pride, and Dante hears the beatitude Beati pauperes spiritu ("Blessed are the poor in spirit", Matthew 5:3) (Canto XII).
 Dante is surprised to discover that climbing now seems easier than it did before.
 Virgil tells him that one of the initials has been removed from his forehead by the angel and that the effort will be increasingly lessened as he climbs higher.
 Dante compares the stairway to the easy ascent from the Rubiconte, a bridge in Florence, up to San Miniato al Monte, overlooking the city.